 Harmful foods for dogs

-While a treat every now and then is not forbidden, dog owners should exercise restraint when it comes to certain foods.
-You should know exactly which foods can be dangerous for your four-legged friend and which are detrimental to a healthy dog diet.
-That's why we've put together an overview of the foods that endanger the health of your furry friend.
+While an occasional treat is fine, dog owners should exercise restraint with certain foods.
+They should know exactly which foods can be dangerous for their four-legged friend and which are detrimental to a healthy canine diet.
+Therefore, we have compiled an overview of foods that can endanger your dog's health.

 Onions & Garlic